 Gear that enables you to perform how you want to without being unmanageably heavy is the ultimate end goal of every ski brand.
 While some folks classify themselves as dedicated backcountry fiends, many (if not most) skiers dart back and forth between the skintrack and the chairlift.
 For the lady skiers who split their time between the resort and the backcountry, Tecnica has the lig..

-For the hard charging skier who regularly ventures into the sidecountry and the backcountry, the fine folks down at Dynafit have for you the Hoji Free, a quiver-of-one freeride touring boot that is compatible with both alpine and tech bindings.
-If you plan to spend most of your time skiing out of backcountry trailheads, we recommend you either hit that preseason training program es..
+For the hard charging skier who regularly ventures into the sidecountry and the backcountry, the fine folks down at Dynafit have for you the Hoji Free, a quiver-of-one freeride touring boot that is compatible with both tech and some alpine bindings.
+If you plan to spend most of your time skiing out of backcountry trailheads, we recommend you either hit that preseason training progr..

 For those of us looking for a more technically geared touring boot that helps us remain happy while skiing aggressively, the Dynafit Hoji Free 110 could be the slipper of your Cinderella story.
-The boot's construction uses less material than its Hoji predecessors, allowing for a lighter weight and a lower flex capacity.
-With a lower flex rating this boot may appeal to competent, or..
+The boot's construction uses less material than its Hoji predecessors, allowing for a lower flex capacity.
+With a lower flex rating this boot may appeal to aggressive skiers that are lighter..

 If skiing massive backcountry lines, stomping landings, and etching figure elevens sounds like you, then we encourage you to read on.
 Following a tradition of excellence, Atomic filled the void in their backcountry boot selection with the show-stopping Hawx Ultra XTD 130.
 Touting an impressive 54° of smooth cuff articulation and Atomic’s Mimic Liner, the Hawx is a seriously impress..